 Celebrated by both critics and contemporaries, Aarón has won a James Beard award for Television Studio Program (2012) and was the host of the Emmy-nominated Cooking Channel series, Taco Trip.
 He has starred in multiple Food Network shows including Guilty Pleasures, Best.Ever, Heat Seekers, Chefs vs. City, Best Thing I Ever Ate, and Next Iron Chef.
 Additionally, Aarón is the host of two Spanish-language shows on Fox Life, 3 Minutos con Aarón, and MOTOCHEFS.

 A third-generation cookbook author, Aarón has written three books.
 His first, “La Comida del Barrio” was published in May 2003 and his second, “Simple Food, Big Flavor: Unforgettable Mexican-Inspired Recipes from My Kitchen to Yours” was released in October 2011.
-His memoir, "Where I Come From: Life Lessons from a Latino Chef," hits the shelves October 1, 2019.
+His memoir, "Where I Come From: Life Lessons from a Latino Chef," hit the shelves on October 1, 2019.
 Aarón works with many charitable organizations.
 In Fall 2016, he launched the Aarón Sánchez Scholarship Fund (ASSF), which provides full scholarships to aspiring chefs from the Latin community to attend the International Culinary Center in NY, offers internship opportunities and chef mentorships.

 Aarón’s creativity extends beyond the kitchen.
 He is a partner at Daredevil Tattoo in NYC, a world-famous tattoo shop and museum.
 He is an avid music lover and enjoys cooking to the sounds of Alabama Shakes, Amos Lee, Lenny Kravitz and The Cure.
 He has a son, Yuma, and lives in New Orleans, LA.